 - BAME traders question the actual motive behind the prevention of sales of culturally appropriate food.
 According to another London market: “the provision of culturally appropriate food is vital to build up peoples’ immune systems and the developers are clearly taking advantage of COVID-19 and it is a dangerous precedent”.

-- Afro-Colombian trader Fabian who was supported for many years by David Lammy MP while he filed and fought his race discrimination case against private-public partnership agent MAM/Quarterbridge was admitted to the intensive care due to contracting coronavirus.
+- Afro-Colombian trader Fabian who was supported for many years by Member of Parliament David Lammy while he filed and fought his race discrimination case against private-public partnership agent MAM/Quarterbridge was admitted to the intensive care due to contracting coronavirus.
 He was trading at the Latin Village until the day of his admission.

 - It was reported in the press that Harvard University researchers found that workplaces, where stress levels are high, have worse rates of infections.
 We suspect that all the stress that led up to his admission was not helpful.

 - Private-Public partnership agent advised BAME traders to visit Latin Village to collect letters and handover keys during official lockdown close to the COVID-19 peak on the Easter Weekend

 - The BAME traders have been under significant stress, discrimination, etc since Quarterbridge/MAM’s appointment in 2015, compounded by COVID-19 and the power cut on the 16th March which left them with no power.
 The electricity had still not been restored at the time of writing this post.

 - BAME traders are considering that the current COVID-19 crisis is being used as a short cut to achieve private-public partnership development agenda.

 - According to the BBC reporting on the UK situation “there is some evidence to suggest that coronavirus is having a disproportionate impact on people from ethnic minority backgrounds.